Has someone told you that there are an average of 1.5 million weekly Paypal OneTouch transactions?

 Due to PayPal’s acquisition of Braintree, it holds a strong position in the payment market.
 Braintree already owns Venmo and runs payments for Uber, Pinterest, FanDuel, Casper, and more.

-We are developing 90% of our eCommerce application Integrated with PayPal.
+We are developing eCommerce application Integrated with PayPal.
 Being an easy to integrate, PayPal accepts a wide range of cards.
 Recently, we have developed an app called Notinger, providing live on demand notary services.

 It’s an on-demand request application that enables agent and customers to communicate through the phone.
 In addition to, an application allows the agent to accept/decline certain jobs.
 And, if the agent accepts the job, he/she can payment through PayPal.